Wind-River/cloud-platform-deployment-manager/README.md

 If any configuration values need to be overridden at installation time then a file containing those overrides can be supplied using the following syntax.
-For further details on managing and deploying Helm Charts please refer to Helm documentation for more information.
+For further details on managing and deploying Helm charts please refer to Helm documentation for more information.

 ```bash